Salesian Missionary Museum

 Nearby museums

-Ursynow Museum (al. KEN 61, 2 km) - regional district museum with an Alternatywy 4 room.
+Ursynów Museum (ul.
+Barwna 8, 2 km) - regional district museum with an Alternatywy 4 room, currently closed for renovation.
 SGGW Museum (ul.
 Nowoursynowska 166, 3 km) - university natural science collections.

 Nearby museums